Real Estate Appraisals: A Primer

-Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
-It is important to note that while this amount is probably the most reliable indication of what a property is worth, it may not be the final sales price.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-Here's what it all boils down to, an appraiser from MARC ANTHONY GIZZI APPRAISAL & CONSULTING will help you attain the most accurate property value, so you can make wise real estate decisions.
+Examining the data from all approaches, the appraiser is then ready to document an estimated market value for the property in question.
+The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from MARC ANTHONY GIZZI APPRAISAL & CONSULTING will guarantee you discover the most fair and balanced property value, so you can make the most informed real estate decisions.

 Got a Question?

 Do you have a question relating to real estate appraisals?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.